“We do not learn from experience; we learn from reflection on experience.”

 The roper logan and Tierney's model got its name from its 3 authors Nancy Roper, Winifred W. Logan, and Alison J. Tierney in the year 1980.
 This blog covers a well-elucidated illustration of the blog along with an example of the implementation of the model in nursing and healthcare.

-8. Elaborated Description of the 5R Framework of Reflection
+8. A Comprehensive Guide for 5R Framework of Reflection

 Developed in 2002, the 5R framework of reflection was brought to light by Bain et al. This blog will effectively present the explanation of the model along with an example of implementation of the model.

-9. Intricate and Precise Elucidation of the REFLECT Model Box 1
+9. Understanding Self Reflection with REFLECT Model Box 1

 By dividing the model into 7 parts, Nick butcher and Andy Whysall created a REFLECT model box 1.
 This section will cover a well-researched description of the model and also provides a sample of reflective writing for better understanding.